The basics of period matching adjustments

 The most common error with loan repayment transactions is classifying the entire payment as repayment of the principal.
-If your situation is different, check out page 102 of Fearless Accounting.
+For more information, check out page 102 of our Fearless Accounting Guide.

 If you haven't been tracking your interest payments separately throughout the year, the easiest way to make this adjustment in Wave is with a journal entry.

 Make sure you have an "Interest" expense account specific to this loan (this makes life easier if you have multiple loans or lines of credit).

 Post a journal entry debiting the interest expense account by the amount of interest you paid this year, and crediting the loan account by the same amount.

 This is an easy mistake to make, but it's also an easy mistake to fix!